ESL Activities

 One area where a ton of modal verbs are used is in giving advice (should/shouldn’t/ought to, etc.).
 One of my favourite activities for this is Agony Aunt.
 It’s fun, challenging and totally relatable as long as you choose an appropriate problem.

 Do you want to find out more about it?
-You can check it out here: Agony Aunt ESL Advice Activity.
+You can check out one of the best modal verbs conversation activities here: Agony Aunt ESL Advice Activity.

 #6: Modal Board Game